RasaHQ/rasa/docs/core/evaluation.rst

 The full list of options for the script is:

-.. program-output:: python3 -m rasa.core.test default --help
+.. program-output:: rasa test core --help

 .. _end_to_end_evaluation: